 This is a crucial step as your business structure will determine how much business tax you will pay and how you will report income to the IRS.
 Essentially, you have the following choices when setting up a new business: Sole Proprietorship, LLC, Partnership, C Corporation or S Corporation.
 It is best to seek the professional advice of both a Certified Public Accountant (CPA) and Attorney.
 Make sure the professionals you choose are used to dealing with small business owners.

-Every new business owner should write a business plan since it is used to highlight the potential strengths, weaknesses, competition, and expected performance of the business.
+When starting a business, every new business owner should write a business plan since it is used to highlight the potential strengths, weaknesses, competition, and expected performance of the business.
 It is also the key document bankers and potential investors will review when deciding whether to invest.
-You can make the task of writing your plan easier by downloading free business plan samples.
+You can make the task of writing your plan easier by downloading business plan samples.
 You can also use business plan spreadsheets to help complete pro forma, or search for a professional business plan writing service.
 A CPA can also help you to project realistic startup expenses.
 The final document should demonstrate your planning skills and communicate how the company will reach profitability.
 You should know how all the facts and figures were derived, be able to defend them, and understand how you are going to operate the business in order to meet your projected goals.

 Many small business owners do not see the need for this, but it is crucial to have a document which clearly details marketing goals.
 Your marketing plan does not have to be a formal document, but you should take the time to write a page or two for your own reference that defines the following: